-- The description of a jurisdiction's approach towards the introduction of sustainability-related disclosure requirements-including the adoption or other use of ISSB Standards-is based on the jurisdictional approach in relation to the requirements in IFRS S1 and IFRS S2 that are effective (that is, requirements in place in that jurisdiction at the time of the description of the jurisdictional approach will be considered relative to the requirements in effect in IFRS S1 and IFRS S2 as issued by the ISSB). - As a matter of policy, the ISSB sets effective dates in its Standards intended to deliver timely, consistent and comparable sustainability-related financial information to investors.
-Accordingly, extending the date from which ISSB Standards are applicable in a jurisdiction, beyond the date specified in a particular Standard, will delay the provision of consistent and comparable sustainability-related financial information to investors.
-Such an outcome should be carefully considered by jurisdictions. - Nonetheless, a jurisdiction planning its pathways towards the adoption or other use of ISSB Standards could consider delaying the implementation of some elements in ISSB Standards, by extending the date when one or more elements in the Standards become effective in the jurisdiction.
-Such extensions could apply to all or most publicly accountable entities or for one or more class of publicly accountable entities. - The phasing in of specific requirements in IFRS S1 and IFRS S2 and the corresponding extension of transition reliefs are important aspects that underpin the description of the jurisdictional approach towards the adoption or other use of ISSB Standards.
-To ensure the provision of globally comparable information for capital markets such phasing in should be limited only to transition standard reliefs.
+- 134 As a matter of policy, the ISSB sets effective dates in its Standards in order to deliver timely, consistent and comparable sustainability-related financial information to investors.
+Accordingly. extending the date from which ISSB Standards are applicable in a jurisdiction, beyond the date specified in a particular Standard, will delay the provision of consistent and comparable sustainability-related financial information to investors.
+Such an outcome should be carefully considered by jurisdictions. - 135 Nonetheless, a jurisdiction planning its pathways towards the adoption or other use of ISSB Standards might choose to consider delaying the implementation of some elements in ISSB Standards, by extending the date when one or more elements in the Standards become effective in the jurisdiction.
+Such extensions might apply to all or most publicly accountable entities or for one or more classes of publicly accountable entities. - 136 The phasing in of specific requirements in IFRS S1 and IFRS S2 and the corresponding extension of transition reliefs are important aspects that underpin the description of the jurisdictional approach towards the adoption or other use of ISSB Standards.
+To ensure the provision of globally comparable information for capital markets, such phasing in should be limited only to transition standard reliefs.